Rehaan04/Password-Strength-Evaluation/README.md

    3) Phishing- Tricks users into revealing their passwords

  # Summary
- 1)Complexity and Length increases password cracking time.
+ 1) Complexity and Length drastically increases password cracking time.
- 2)It is always better to use different long and random passwords for different sites.
+ 2) It is always better to use different long and random passwords for different sites.